 Your Board of Directors ("Board") is pleased to present the Thirty-ThirdAnnual Report of CIAN Agro Industries & Infrastructure Limited ("CIAN" or"the Company" or "your Company") for the financial year ended March31 2020 ("the year under review" or "the year" or "Fy20").

-In compliance with the applicable provisions of Companies Act 2013 (including anystatutory modification(s) or reenactments) thereof for time being in force) ("theAct") and the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("the SEBI Regulations") this reportcovers the financial results and other developments during the financial year April 12018to March 31 2019 and upto the date of the Board meeting held on December 04 2020 toapprove this report.
+In compliance with the applicable provisions of Companies Act 2013 (including anystatutory modification(s) or re-enactment(s) thereof for time being in force) ("theAct") and the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("the SEBI Regulations") this reportcovers the financial results and other developments during the financial year April 12019 to March 31 2020 and upto the date of the Board meeting held on December 04 2020 toapprove this report.

-Financial results for the year ended March 312019 are presented in the table below:ngcompetition.
+Financial results for the year ended March 31 2020 are presented in the table below:ngcompetition.